grzegorz-bielski/microservices-workshop/README.md

 5. Run watch - `npm run watch`

-## IDE autocomplete

-In order to have autocomplete in IDE you should install node_modules locally.

-1. Configure app by performing steps above.

-2. Run `npm i`

 ## Dev setup

 This app is fully dockerized, so in order to use it you have to have docker and docker-compose installed.
 What's more you need to have npm in order to run npm scripts.